-- a limited partnership that invests substantially all of its investable assets in a master investment fund related to the limited partnership.
+- Privately managed investment funds carried at NAV: - a limited partnership that invests substantially all of its investable assets in a master investment fund related to the limited partnership.
 The master fund invests primarily in privately managed investment funds with investment strategies that include long and short positions, distressed debt, event driven, arbitrage and emerging markets, with geographic emphasis on both U.S. and global markets.
-The Foundation may make semi-annual withdrawals with 90 days written notice.
+The Foundation may make semi-annual withdrawals with 90 days' written notice.
 There are no unfulfilled capital commitments with respect to this investment. - two limited liability company investments with a common investment manager that invest in venture capital funds.
 The investments do not provide liquidity or redemption rights and are not readily marketable.
-Unfulfilled capital commitments are \$755,000 for both investments.
+Unfulfilled capital commitments are \$540,000 for both investments. - a limited partnership that invests in oil and gas properties.
+This investment does not provide liquidity or redemption rights and is not readily marketable.
+Investment is carried at fair value as provided by the general partner based on discounted cash flow analyses and other valuation techniques.